toji/webgpu-gltf-case-study/index.md

  - Even though the same buffer layouts are used, the order is different.
  - Similarly, the postion and normal attributes are declared in a different order in the second layout.

-So how can we improve that?
-Well, first off we should recognize that the order of the buffers in the pipeline descriptor _doesn't matter_ as long as at draw time we set the buffers in the corresponding slots.
-Similarly, the order that attributes are declared in doesn't have any effect on how the vertex data shows up in the shader, as long as the `shaderLocation` stays consistent.
+Fortunately, we can still allow our code to recognize these as the same layout.
+This is because the order of the buffers in the pipeline descriptor _doesn't matter_ as long as at draw time we set the buffers in the corresponding slots.
+Similarly, the order that attributes are declared in doesn't have any effect on how the vertex data shows up in the shader as long as the `shaderLocation` stays consistent.
 So we can increase the number of potential shared pipelines by sorting each buffer's attributes by `shaderLocation`, then sorting the buffers by the `attributes[0].shaderLocation`.

 In practice it'll look something like this: